Tencent/tencent-ml-images/README.md

  <sub> Our ResNet-101 ckpt3 </sub> | <sub> Pretrain on ML-Images, finetune on ImageNet 224 to 299 </sub> | 78.3 | 94.2 | **80.73** | **95.5** |
  <sub> Our ResNet-101 ckpt4 </sub> | <sub> Pretrain on ML-Images, finetune on ImageNet 299 x 299 </sub> | 75.8 | 92.7 | 79.6 | 94.6 |

+Note:
-Note: if not specified, the image size in training/finetuning is 224 x 224.
+* if not specified, the image size in training/finetuning is 224 x 224.
-*finetune on ImageNet from 224 to 299* means that the image size in early epochs of finetuning is 224 x 224, then 299 x 299 in late epochs.
+* *finetune on ImageNet from 224 to 299* means that the image size in early epochs of finetuning is 224 x 224, then 299 x 299 in late epochs.
+* *Top-1 acc on Val 224* indicates the top-1 accuracy on 224 x 224 validation images.